 Instructions

-- To prepare the peppers, slice in half through the stem.
-Remove any veins and seeds.
-You may leave the stem attached or cut it out.
+- Slice each pepper in half through the stem.
+Remove any seeds and membranes.
+You can leave the stem attached or carefully remove it.

 Notes